iViraj/youtube-downloader/README.md

 # youtube-downloader
 This is a YouTube Downloader Tool for Termux in Android Only.
 To get started, go to releases and Download the latest zip file.
 Extract it.
+It can also download videos from instagram, tik tok, etc.

 ==================================